YellowLabTools/YellowLabTools/README.md

 ## How it works

-The tool is based on the fabulous [Phantomas](https://github.com/macbre/phantomas) by Maciej Brencz, that loads a page and collects many web performance metrics.
-I rewrote some modules to deeper analyze Javascript interactions with the DOM (especially with jQuery).
-And then it is wrapped inside a small NodeJS server to get an interface (inspired by my favorite tool: [WebPageTest](http://www.webpagetest.org/)).
+The tool loads the given URL via [PhantomasJS](http://phantomjs.org/) (a headless browser) and collects various metrics and statistics with the help of [Phantomas](https://github.com/macbre/phantomas).
+These metrics are categorized and transformed into scores.
+It also gives in-depth details so developpers can correct the detected issues.

+By the way, it's free because we are geeks, not businessmen.
+All we want is a ★ on GitHub.
+It will boost our motivation to add more awesome features!!!

+## Different ways to use YLT

+#### Web interface
+This is the best way to discover the tool: [http://yellowlab.tools](http://yellowlab.tools).
+Please note the server is hosted in Baltimore, USA.

+#### Command Line
+Might be useful if you want to build an automation tool.
+The documentation is [here](https://github.com/gmetais/YellowLabTools/wiki/Command-Line-Interface).

+#### NodeJS module
+Can be used to build automation tools in NodeJS.
+The documentation is [here](https://github.com/gmetais/YellowLabTools/wiki/NodeJS-module).

+#### Public API
+Hosted on our http://yellowlab.tools server, it is a RESTful API that allows you to launch distant tests.
+The documentation is [here](https://github.com/gmetais/YellowLabTools/wiki/Public-API).

+## Install your own private instance

+If your project is not accessible from outside, or if you want to fork and improve the tool, you can build your own instance.
+The documentation is [here](https://github.com/gmetais/YellowLabTools/wiki/Install-your-private-server).

+## Help needed

 **There are so many things left to do, your help would be greatly appreciated!
 Please report bugs, ask for evolutions and come code with me.**

-## Help needed

-I'm currently looking for help in correcting the english wordings in the tool, as it is not my native language.

-## Install your own instance

-If your project is not accessible from outside, or if you want to fork and improve the tool, you can build your own instance.
-The documentation is [here](https://github.com/gmetais/YellowLabTools/wiki/Install-your-own-instance).

 ## License